andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I then opened event viewer on dc-1 and clicked the security drop down under windows logs.
-Here I can see all of the logon attempts.
+Next, I opened Event Viewer on dc-1 and clicked the security drop-down under Windows logs.
+Here I could see all the logon attempts made recently.
 </p>
 <br />